 - Test DR plan – At least once a year, this plan should be tested and disaster should be simulated.

-- Development of the DR plan continuity framework – DR plan should be revisited on a regular basis.
+- Development of the DR plan continuity framework – DR plan should be revisited regularly.
 Potential triggers include additions of the new applications, recovery hardware changes, Business Impact Analysis changes in requirements, etc.

 Sign up for our monthly newsletter